About

 Salome Erni

-In my practice, conversations, collaborations and research intertwine.
-Often, I take archives and found imagery as a starting point to create new transmedia narratives.
-For me, such photographs are visual manifestations of relationships; I treat them as snippets of perspectives to investigate how the individual relates to larger socio-political constructs.
+I am interested in the circulation of images, their changing contexts and connotations.
+For me, photographs are visual manifestations of relationships; I treat them as snippets of perspectives to investigate how the individual relates to larger socio-political power relations and hegemonic narrations.

 exhibitions: